← Demo hub

 C. Paid entries (promotional benefit only)

-• NFT purchases award sweepstakes entries (for example, 100 entries per $1 spent).
+• Cash purchases of artwork at the kiosk award sweepstakes entries (for example, 100 entries per $1 spent).

 • Entries are fungible and identical regardless of source.